 - whether the employee attends all or part of the DRC

 - advice provided by the DCJ care solicitor or ELP

 If agreed by all parties, the funded service provider casework practitioner (that is not a party to proceedings) attends a Dispute Resolution Conference (DRC) and provides input, noting:

 - they have or will have a casework relationship with the child, their parents and family/kin

 - they may possess first-hand knowledge about the placement and carer

 - they will most likely be implementing the care plan approved by the court.

-Permission for the funded service provider’s casework practitioner to attend the DRC is sought by the FACS legal officer or external legal practitioner, in accordance with FACS’ instructions.
-In giving instructions, the FACS casework practitioner considers:
+Permission for the funded service provider’s casework practitioner to attend the DRC is sought by the DCJ legal officer or external legal practitioner, in accordance with FACS’ instructions.
+In giving instructions, the DCJ casework practitioner considers: